Fresh case filed over Puri Heritage Corridor project | Science-Environment

 - India

-Another case was filed in connection with the controversial Heritage Corridor project at the 800-year-old Jagannath Temple here, which is being carried out by the Odisha government allegedly without permission from the competent authorities.
+A fresh case has been filed in connection with the controversial Heritage Corridor project at the 800-year-old Jagannath Temple here, which is being carried out by the Odisha government allegedly without permission from the competent authorities.

 A court in Odisha's Puri district on Friday issued notices to the Ministry of Culture, the Archaeological Survey of India (ASI) and eight other parties seeking their stand on the alleged illegality in the construction work of the project which ''might have caused damage to the temple''.